dustgard/CS410-Dining_Philosophers/README.md

                     - Chopstick right and left numbers assigned.
                     - Total thinking time and percent of time thinking compared to total dinning time allowed.
                     - Total eating time and percent of time eating compared to total dinning time allowed.
+                - Chopstick number and how many times it was picked up successfully.

 Dining Philosophers program design explanation: